innovinitylabs/valipokkann-website/DEVELOPMENT_LOG.md

 1. Chose Tailwind CSS for rapid development and consistent design
 2. Implemented barrel roll animation as a unique interactive element
 3. Used Framer Motion for smooth page transitions
-4. Adopted TypeScript for better type safety and developer experience
+4. Selected dark knight mode as default for better visual impact
+5. Implemented tag-based filtering for better content organization

 ## Performance Considerations
 - Lazy loading for routes